vibs-27/vibhadurai.github.io/about.md

 # About

-I’m a thurd year Vanderbilt student studying Electrical and Computer Engineering and Art, and I love finding ways to bring creativity and technology together.
+I’m a third year Vanderbilt student studying Electrical and Computer Engineering and Art, and I love finding ways to bring creativity and technology together.
 I’m passionate about user-centered design, graphic design, and product design.
 I am always excited to learn, experiment, and grow as a designer.

 This portfolio showcases some of my projects so far, and I’m looking forward to continuing to explore, improve, and take on new challenges!